dhruvmahajan001/SarcasmOS/README.md

 # SarcasmOS 😏💻

+## 🎯 About the Project

-SarcasmOS is a creative and humorous web project inspired by a futuristic operating system with sarcastic vibes, interactive UI elements, smooth animations, and modern frontend design.
+SarcasmOS is a fun and creatively designed web project that mimics a futuristic operating system with a sarcastic personality.
+The website combines humor, modern UI design, smooth animations, and interactive frontend elements to create an entertaining user experience.

+Inspired by cyberpunk-style interfaces and meme culture, SarcasmOS focuses on delivering witty interactions and visually engaging effects while showcasing frontend development skills using HTML, CSS, and JavaScript.

+The project was built to experiment with:
+- Creative UI/UX design
+- Interactive web animations
+- Futuristic operating system aesthetics
+- Humor-driven web experiences
+- Responsive frontend development

+SarcasmOS is not just a website — it is a playful digital experience designed to feel like interacting with a sarcastic virtual operating system.

 🌐 Live Website: https://sarcasmos.netlify.app
 💻 GitHub Repo: https://github.com/dhruvmahajan001/SarcasmOS